shahram8708/Machine-Monitoring/README.md

 Check `MAIL_SERVER`, `MAIL_PORT`, `MAIL_USE_TLS`, `MAIL_USERNAME`, and `MAIL_PASSWORD` in `.env`.
 For Gmail, ensure you are using an App Password (not your Gmail account password).
 Check the application logs for SMTP error messages.

 **Gunicorn `worker timeout`**
-If Gemini API calls are taking longer than 120 seconds, increase the `timeout` value in `deployment/gunicorn.conf.py`.
+If EdgeFormer-PM inference or model loading is taking longer than 120 seconds (e.g., cold-start TorchScript load on constrained edge hardware), increase the `timeout` value in `deployment/gunicorn.conf.py`.
 The current default is 120 seconds.

 **Seeds run every time the application starts**
 Set `SEED_ON_START=false` or `ALLOW_RESEED=false` in `.env` to prevent the seed runner from executing on every startup after the first successful seed run.